ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 </p>

 1. Create a {{site.data.keyword.bpshort}} Workspace using the {{site.data.keyword.Bluemix_notm}} console.
-2. Create a {{site.data.keyword.vmwaresolutions_short}} Shared using the {{site.data.keyword.Bluemix_notm}} console.
+2. Create a {{site.data.keyword.vmwaresolutions_short}} Shared virtual data center instance using the {{site.data.keyword.Bluemix_notm}} console.
-3. Review a Terraform template that will be used to create various resources in VMware virtual data center (VCD).
+3. Review a Terraform template that will be used to configure and create resources in the virtual data center (VDC).
-4. Use the {{site.data.keyword.bplong_notm}} service to run the template and to create the instance in the VCD.
+4. Use the {{site.data.keyword.bplong_notm}} service to run the Terraform template and:
+    - Modify the provided Edge Gateway to add firewall and SNAT rules.
+    - Add a network and configure to the Edge Gateway.
+    - Provision a virtual machine instance in the virtual data center.

 ## Before you begin
 {: #prereqs}